bernardopacini/ReadTheRecipe/source/pasta/carbonara.rst

 #.
 Grate parmesan into bowl and put aside.
 #.
 Place water to boil, once boiling add salt and cook spaghetti.
 Strain once cooked.
 #.
 (While boiling water) Chop bacon and place in frying pan at high heat, simmer until cooked (retain grease).
 #.
-Once spaghetti and bacon are cooked, combine the two, add eggs, parmesan, and sprinkle nutmeg.
+Once spaghetti and bacon are cooked, combine the two, add eggs, parmesan, and a dash of nutmeg.
 #.
 Mix ingredients until well mixed and eggs are cooked.

 Notes